likitha-sree-data/sentinelops/README.md

 ## Known limitations, stated plainly

-- 5 of a planned 12 incidents are built, the remaining 7 are scoped but not implemented
-- Incident 4 (PII exposure) is diagnosis-only, there's no live IAM grant in this environment to actually revoke, so remediation was proposed but not executed
+- Incident 4 (PII exposure) is diagnosis-only, there's no live IAM grant in this environment to actually revoke
-- Incident 3's fix produces a clean deduplicated view, but the downstream revenue rollup was never wired to consume it, a deliberate scope boundary, not an oversight
+- Incident 3's fix produces a clean deduplicated view, but the downstream revenue rollup was never wired to consume it, a deliberate scope boundary
 - Cost and latency were only instrumented starting incident 3, incidents 1 and 2 have no real timing numbers
+- The one-sentence fix for unrequested action (incident 9) was confirmed once, not exhaustively retested across every earlier incident